-They appealed to the Rûm “to rise up and join them”, and even sent an invitation to the chief of the local Druzes to also join the Revolution.
+They appealed to the Rûm “to rise up and join them” and even sent an invitation to the local Druzes chief to join the Revolution.

 Although unsuccessful, their heroic attempt to incite the Rûm of the Levant lives on as a testament that the Rûm of Europe and those of the Levant were and still are one people.